 - P.Biol. or eligibility for registration with the Alberta Society of Professional Biologists

-- Minimum of four years of relevant experience
+- Minimum of three years of relevant experience

 - Technical knowledge in aquatics and fisheries biology